 We see studies that test how disconnected neurotransmitters absorb compounds in a Petri dish and show cannabinoids’ effects on rats and mice.
 We even see studies assessing whether administering Marinol can reduce cannabis self-administration in “cannabis dependent” individuals like methadone for “cannabis addicts.”
 (It’s okay to laugh at the silliness of this concept.)

-Remember, anyone can submit a scientific study to the community – even a paranoid Reagan-era mad scientist who thinks any pill is good idea if it’s got “Lilly” or “Abbott” stamped on it.
+Remember, anyone can submit a scientific study to the community – even a paranoid Reagan-era mad scientist who thinks any pill is a good idea if it’s got “Lilly” or “Abbott” stamped on it.
 Heaven forbid you take the actual substance in its natural form.

 Each one of these studies fails to take into account the most important variable – us!
 None of these chemical reactions takes place in a vacuum.
 They take place in our bodies where receptors are affected by what we eat, what we’re doing at the time, and how much dopamine and serotonin we already have in our systems – even what we were thinking about five minutes ago.